gravitational/teleport/rfd/0058-desktop-file-transfer.md

 This option works in all browsers.

-### RDP Option 1 + Client Option 2 (Clipboard-Based Option 2)
+### RDP Option 1 + Client Option 2 (Full Implementation Option 2)

-With this option, the user initializes server-to-client file transfers by copying a file to clipboard and finalizes client-to-server file transfers by pasting the file into the Windows desktop (the same as Clipboard-Based Option 1).
+With this option, the user initializes server-to-client file transfers by copying a file to clipboard and finalizes client-to-server file transfers by pasting the file into the Windows desktop (the same as Full Implementation Option 1).
 They initialize client-to-server file transfers by moving the file to a selected directory on their machine, and finalize server-to-client transfers by initiating a browser download by clicking a UI widget that displays the files available on the clipboard, which then downloads the file into the selected directory (note that this is not a standard browser download, we are instead manually implementing the download with the File System Access API).

 In theory another option for here would be to automatically download all files that are cut/copied onto the server's clipboard into the selected client side directory, but such a choice isn't practical due to the bandwidth implications of downloading entire files that the user might not actually even want downloaded.

 #### Discussion

-This option eliminates the `proxy_service` <--> `windows_desktop_service` problem of Clipboard-Based Option 1, and exchanges greater TDP integrity for somewhat greater TDP complexity.
+This option eliminates the `proxy_service` <--> `windows_desktop_service` problem of Full Implementation Option 1, and exchanges greater TDP integrity for somewhat greater TDP complexity.
 The upload and download of files into the selected client side directory would be done by adding TDP messages similar to RDP's `File Contents Request` and `File Contents Response` PDU's.

-The UX of this option has the same clipboard assymetry problem described in Clipboard-Based Option 1.
+The UX of this option has the same clipboard assymetry problem described in Full Implementation Option 1.
 The browser upload/download is swapped out for manipulating files with the File System Access API, but cut/copy/paste is still only used only on the server side.

 An idiosyncracy of this option is that we would need to define some semantics for initializing a cut/copy on the client side.
 For example, we could say that any file sitting in the File System Access API controlled client directory should be be considered "copied" to the clipboard.
 If we do that, though, then the user will need to more actively manage that directory during their sessions.
 For example, if they downloaded a file from the remote server (which would necessarily be downloaded into the File System Access API controlled directory on the client side), then it would immediately be "added to the clipboard", and the user would need to move it out of that shared directory right away.
 Another option is that we could allow files to sit in that directory, and only consider them "copied" when the user hits a "copy" button in the UI, though obviously this increases the complexity of the UI.
 Regardless of which of these we choose, the UX will be relatively convoluted.

 This option would only work in Chromium based browsers that implement the File system Access API.

-### RDP Option 2a + Client Option 1 (Shared-Directory-Based Option 1)
+### RDP Option 2a + Client Option 1 (Full Implementation Option 3)

 With this option, the user initializes server-to-client file transfers by moving a file to a shared directory and finalizes client-to-server file transfers by accessing the file from the shared directory.
 They initialize client-to-server file transfers by uploading or drag-and-dropping a file in browser, and finalize server-to-client transfers by initiating a browser download by clicking a UI widget that displays the files available on the clipboard.